stripe2933/vkbase/README.md

             .enableValidationLayers()
 #endif
             ,
             .swapchainFormat = vk::Format::eB8G8R8A8Srgb,               // Can omit this field (default: eR8G8B8A8Srgb).
             .swapchainColorSpace = vk::ColorSpaceKHR::eSrgbNonlinear,   // Can omit this field (default: eSrgbNonlinear).
+            .swapchainUsage = vk::ImageUsageFlagBits::eColorAttachment, // Can omit this field (default: eColorAttachment).
             .swapchainPresentMode = vk::PresentModeKHR::eFifo,          // Can omit this field (default: eFifo).
         }
         .build(appInfo, [window](vk::Instance instance) {
             // The 2nd argument of AppWithSwapchainBuilder::build is a function to create surface.